 - a.)
 Wine is just spoiled grape juice.

 - b.)
 You can spend $36 for a burger (21 Club in New York) and it doesn’t even include cheese!

-So, we thought it appropriate to put our wine pairing skills in action and come up with some great wine recommendations for 4 classic burgers recipes: plain, with cheddar, with mushrooms and swiss, and with barbecue bacon cheese.
+So, we thought it appropriate to put our wine pairing skills in action and come up with some great wine recommendations for 4 classic burgers recipes: plain, cheddar, mushrooms and swiss, and barbecue bacon cheese.